 Stenographer Operations at Guantanamo Bay (1.0 or 1.5 hours) You will hear about the detailed process required to assemble and qualify the elite team of court reporters providing stenographic services at Guantanamo Bay – testing, obtaining top secret clearances, selecting technology and equipment, arranging travel and housing, and wading through seemingly endless government documentation.
-The StenOps team is currently at work reporting the hearings of those accused in the USS Cole bombings and the terrorism of 9/11 that changed the world.
-(Presenters Nancy Varallo, Bill Weber, or Jim DeCrescenzo)
+The StenOps team is currently at work reporting the hearings of those accused of the terrorism of 9/11 that changed the world.
+(Presenters: Nancy Varallo, Bill Weber, or Jim DeCrescenzo)

 Business 101 – It’s Always Good to Have a Plan!
 (1.0 or 1.5 hours) Freelancers, officials, captioners, and firm owners can all benefit from thinking about the business side of our profession.
 Many of us polish up our writing skills or buff up our figures on a daily basis.
 What business skills will help make you shine in the marketplace?
 Promoting yourself through proven sales techniques, establishing your brand, marketing, client retention, implementing an equipment replacement timeline, succession planning?
 There’s something in this session for everyone.
 Let’s spend time sharpening our business acumen.